loukas-kotas/ng-d3-graphs/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## How to Migrate d3.js graph into a component

+### Line

+1. Add an SVG to draw our line chart on --> create a graph component with an svg element in it
+2. Use the D3 standard margin convetion -->
+3. Create an x axis --> create an axis component.
+Get direction as input 'horizontal'.
+4. Create a y axis --> use axis component. direction 'vertical'
+5. Create an x scale -->
+6. Create a y scale
+7. Create a line generator
+8. Create a random dataset
+9. Create a path object for the line
+10. Bind the data to the path object
+11. Call the line generator on the data-bound path object
+12. Add circles to show each datapoint
+13. Add some basic styling to the chart so its easier on the eyes